A modelling and computational study of the frustration index in signed networks: Binary linear programming formulations

 The dependencies between the $f_{ij}$ and $x_{i},x_{j}$ values are taken into account using two standard XOR constraints per edge.
 Therefore, the XOR model has $n+m$ variables and $2m$ constraints.
-Note that $f_{ij}$ variables are dependent variables because of the constraints and the objective function pressure.
+Note that $f_{ij}$ variables are dependent variables because of the constraints and the minimisation objective function.
 Therefore, we may specify $f_{ij}$ variables as continuous variables in the unit interval, $f_{ij} \in [0,1]$.
+A third linear formulation of the problem is provided in the next subsection.